National Cancer Awareness Day 2022: All About Cancer From Causes to Prevention

 Yes, some people do lose their hair during cancer treatment.
 There are many options for wigs, hats, and scarves if you would like to wear something different from your everyday hairstyle.

-The first step for a doctor is to conduct a basic physical check for swellings or lumps.
+The first step for a doctor at the finest cancer specialist hospital in Kharadi, Pune is to conduct a basic physical check for swellings or lumps.
 This includes a breast examination for women and a tutorial on how to self-examine breasts.
-Also a basic mammogram and pap smear can be done.
+Also, a basic mammogram and pap smear can be done.
 An oral cavity examination is often done for men.

 CT Scan is not always prescribed because it exposes the individual to radiation.
 It is usually recommended after something suspicious turns up during a physical examination.

-As Dr. Vardhiraja stresses, lifestyle choices and awareness of cancer, as well as an early stage diagnosis are very important towards preventing or beating this disease.
+As Dr. Vardhiraja stresses, lifestyle choices and awareness of cancer, as well as an early-stage diagnosis are very important for preventing or beating this disease.

 After surgery, most people will remain in the hospital for two nights or less.
 You may stay longer than two days if you have a complicated surgery or need specialised care after your procedure (for example, heart problems).